 The most recent Local Government elections were held on 9 September 2017.
-The next Local Government elections will be held 04 September 2021.
+The next Local Government elections will be held in September 2022.

 The Council elected Cr Norm Brennan as mayor and Cr Pat Fogarty as deputy mayor at its Ordinary Meeting in September 2017.
-Both Cr Brennan and Cr Fogarty were elected to their respective positions for a two-year term until September 2019 and re-elected to these positions in September 2019 for a further one year term.
-This was subsequently extended to a two year term in June 2020 due to the postponement of the local government elections in 2020 because of the COVID-19 pandemic.
+Both Cr Brennan and Cr Fogarty were elected to their respective positions for a two-year term until September 2019 and re-elected to these positions in September 2019 for a further one year term, this was subsequently extended to a two year term in June 2020 due to the postponement of the local government elections into 2021 because of the COVID-19 pandemic

 The Local Government Act 1993 outlines the role and responsibilities of Councillors.
-In addition to having responsibilities as a Councillor, the mayor has additional legislative responsibilities.
+In addition to having responsibilities as a Councillor, the Mayor has additional legislative responsibilities.